wolfgangmeyers/bloxcode/readme.md

 Once connected to roblox studio, select existing scripts from the dropdown to the left.
 After a second or two the Bloxcode script should load.

+## Limitations

+* Only server scripts are supported, no local scripts
+* All scripts are saved in ServerStorageService
+* Only a tiny subset of the roblox api is currently implemented

+## Can I help make Bloxcode better?

+Yes, please!
+If there are any features you would like to see implemented, or any bugs you find, head over to the [github issues](https://github.com/wolfgangmeyers/bloxcode/issues) list for the project and see if someone has already filed an issue.
+If you find someone has already filed an issue, add a thumbs-up to the issue to upvote.
+If not, please file an issue and include details on what you would like changed.

+Help is also wanted in implementing new blocks that expose the Roblox API.
+If you would like to help with adding new blocks, check out the existing [block definitions](./docs/blocks.js) and [toolbox definition](./docs/index.html).